Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Ben and Royce, ready to roll 2025-08-05 08:26](./attachments/202508050826-000.jpeg "Ben and Royce, ready to roll 2025-08-05 08:26")

-The drive to Crane Lake was easy, except for some construction around Duluth.
-At the marina, we unloaded our gear and canoe into Zups' boat, arranged parking, and headed off.
+The drive to Crane Lake was easy, except for construction around Duluth.
+At the marina, we unloaded our gear into Zups' boat, put our canoe on the rack on their boat rack and let them tie it down, arranged parking, and headed off to customs.

 ![Royce in Zups boat on the way to Canadian customs 2025-08-05 15:56](./attachments/202508051556-000.jpeg "Royce in Zups boat on the way to Canadian customs 2025-08-05 15:56")